Organ and Tissue Formation during Development

 Lateral views of the head and anterior trunk of a wild-type (top) and tissue-specific epigenetic silencing mutant (bottom) zebrafish.
 The mutation causes loss of epigenetic silencing specifically in the liver (red arrows), as visualized with a novel transgenic reporter line developed in our lab, which permits dynamic, tissue-specific visualization of epigenetic silencing in living animals.

 In addition to eye and pigment loss and other adaptations, Astyanax cavefish (Figure 7) have unusual vascular and metabolic adaptations that allow them to survive hypoxic conditions, chronic and long-term food deprivation, and cold.
-As we recently showed for the loss of eyes, changes in epigenetic regulation may underlie the rapid evolution of cavefish vascular and metabolic adaptations.
+As we recently showed for loss of eyes, changes in epigenetic regulation may underlie the rapid evolution of cavefish vascular and metabolic adaptations.
 We are generating new transgenic tools that will allow us to use imaging and transcriptional and epigenetic profiling to investigate differences in vascular endothelial cells in cavefish compared with surface morphs of Astyanax.
 We will follow up on these findings to elucidate how differential epigenetic signatures influence divergent vascular endothelial behavior in surface and cave morphs.
+We are focusing in particular on the gills, a vascular-rich gas-exchange tissue analogous to lungs that shows adaptive changes to hypoxic cave environments, which we are studying to help understand the pathologic adaptations of lung endothelial cell to hypoxia in human lung diseases.

 Figure 7.
 Mexican tetra cave- and surface fish